PySpice-org/PySpice/README.rst

 * `Netlist.py`: Fix wrong method when joining parameters during netlist parse #245 (thanks to cyber-g)
 * Unit: add Pickle support
 * Add Parser code from #136 (thanks to jmgc) but not yet merged
-* Unit: add np.mean
+* Unit: add :code:`np.mean`

 V1.4.3 2020-07-04
 -----------------

 A huge effort, thanks to @stuarteberg Stuart Berg, has been made to make Ngspice and PySpice available on Anaconda (conda-forge) for the Window, OSX and Linux platforms.
-Thanks to the conda-forge continuous integration platform, we can now run unit tests and the examples on theses platforms automatically.
+Thanks to the conda-forge continuous integration platform, we can now run unit tests and the examples on these platforms automatically.
 Hope this will make the software more robust and easier to run !

 * PySpice is now available on Anaconda(conda-forge) as well as a wheel on PyPI